What is an AI meeting summary and which tools do it best

 How is bot-free transcription different from a recording bot?

-Bot-free transcription, as Granola uses, captures audio directly from your device without joining the meeting as a visible participant.
-Recording bots join calls as a named attendee, trigger an automated recording announcement, and transmit audio to cloud servers for storage.
-The architectural difference matters for confidential conversations where a visible participant changes how people communicate.
+Bot-free transcription, as Granola uses, captures audio directly from your device.
+Recording bots join calls as a named attendee and transmit audio to cloud servers for storage.
+Either way, let the other participants know the call is being transcribed.

 Does Granola store my meeting audio?